MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-sso-kerberos.md

 The second configuration requirement is the delegation settings on the gateway service account.
 There are multiple tools you can use to perform these steps.
 Here, we'll use Active Directory Users and Computers, which is a Microsoft Management Console (MMC) snap-in to administer and publish information in the directory.
 It's available on domain controllers by default.
 You can also enable it through Windows Feature configuration on other machines.

-We need to configure Kerberos Constrained Delegation with protocol transiting.
+We need to configure Kerberos constrained delegation with protocol transiting.
 With constrained delegation, you must be explicit about which services you want to delegate to.
 For example, only your SQL Server or your SAP HANA server accepts delegation calls from the gateway service account.

 This section assumes you have already configured SPNs for your underlying data sources (such as SQL Server, SAP HANA, Teradata, and Spark).
 To learn how to configure those data source server SPNs, refer to technical documentation for the respective database server.
 You can also see the [What SPN does your app require?](https://blogs.msdn.microsoft.com/psssql/2010/06/23/my-kerberos-checklist/) blog post.